Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: The Need for QoC

 \section{The Need for QoC}

-We begin by illustrating the inadequacy of the minimum download speed representation of cellular coverage currently used by the FCC.
-We examine the coverage offered by AT\&T, T-Mobile and Verizon at 52 locations within our community.
-Based on the FCC National Broadband Map~\cite{FCCNBB} and each provider's coverage map, all three providers offer download speeds at a minimum of 35~Mbps at each location.
-We utilize 6,000 Ookla Speedtest measurements to analyze the actual availability of coverage at these locations (measurement details provided in Section~\ref{sec:ookla}).
+We begin by illustrating the lack of cellular-specific detail, and therefore inadequacy, of the minimum download speed representation of cellular coverage currently used by the FCC's NBM.
+We examine the coverage offered by AT\&T, T-Mobile and Verizon at 10 locations within our community, covering roughly 20~sq. miles.
+Based on both the NBM and each provider's coverage map, all three providers offer download speeds at a minimum of 35~Mbps (5G) at each location.
+To analyze network coverage at these locations, we collected $\sim$4,200 Ookla Speedtest measurements using nine phones, three each of Samsung Galaxy S20+, S23, and Google Pixel 7 models, with identical cellular plans.
+At each location, we assigned one phone of each model to each carrier.

-The Speedtest measurements illustrate a vastly different coverage picture than FCC and provider coverage maps.
-Figure~\ref{fig:motive} shows the actual measured download speeds; each data point represents the average download speed at an individual location for each provider.
-In $\sim$45\% of locations, AT\&T and Verizon average download speeds measured less than the claimed coverage of 35~Mbps; the same is true for nearly 20\% of T-Mobile locations.
+The Speedtest measurements reveal a markedly different coverage picture than FCC and provider maps.
+Per-location download speeds range from 0.1 to 900~Mbps.
+AT\&T and Verizon average download speeds measured less than 35~Mbps in $\sim$45\% of locations; nearly 17\% of T-Mobile locations exhibit the same behavior.
+Figure~\ref{fig:timeseries} shows, for each location, the fraction of measurements below the 35~Mbps threshold, revealing substantial inter- and intra-location variability.
+While some locations consistently exceed 35~Mbps, 50\% of AT\&T locations have more than 70\% of measurements below this threshold; 70\% of locations have more than 30\% of Verizon's measurements failing it.

-This result is concerning, yet it could be the case that coverage is simply over-stated in some locations; in all locations with mean download speed greater than 35~Mbps, perhaps the cellular network is uniformly well-performing.
-To test this hypothesis, we examine the variability of the download speeds per location; if coverage quality is consistent, this measure should yield small differences.
-Figure~\ref{fig:variability} shows this difference; each point represents the difference between the $10^{th}$ and $90^{th}$ percentiles in download speed at each location.
-The figure indicates that {\em all three providers have significant variability between Speedtest measurements at the majority of locations}.
-T-Mobile, which offers the highest overall download speeds, has the highest variability -- 50\% of measurement locations have a difference of 300 to 660~Mbps in download speeds.
-For AT\&T and Verizon, 50\% of locations have differences of 50 to 500~Mbps between measurements at that location.
+While this threshold-based view highlights widespread performance shortfalls, it does not capture the full extent of variability experienced at individual locations.
+To examine this variability more directly, we analyze the range of download speeds per location, which would be small if coverage quality were consistent.
+Figure~\ref{fig:variability} shows this difference; each point represents the difference between the $10^{th}$ and $90^{th}$ percentile download speed at each location.
+The results indicate that {\em all three providers exhibit significant performance variability at the majority of locations}.
+Notably T-Mobile, despite offering the highest overall download speeds, also shows the greatest variability: 50\% of locations experience differences of 300 to 660~Mbps in download speeds.